sambrla/chip8/README.md

-    -i, --ipc IPC   Instructions to execute per cycle (default: 20) -r, --high-dpi  Scale window for high DPI displays -c, --compat    Enable alternate shift and load behaviour.
-May be required for some ROMs to work correctly
-    -h, --help      Print help
+    -i, --ipc IPC   Instructions to execute per cycle (default: 20) -r, --high-dpi  Scale window for high DPI displays -c, --compat    Enable alternative shift and load behaviour.
+May be required for some ROMs to work correctly -h, --help      Print help

 ## Key map